Shinmera/lquery/README.md

 (lquery:$ (initialize #p"/path/to/input.html"))</code>
 ```

-After that, you can use the $ function to select and manipulate the DOM:
+After that, you can use the `$` macro to select and manipulate the DOM:

 ```
 (lquery:$ "article")